gbarre/capsule-api/README.md

 # To open a mysql client in the docker.
 $ docker-compose exec db mysql -u root -p'password' capsule_local

+# To run the server.
+$ python server.py
 ```

 ## Database migration